Jennifer Ehle: 2020s

 In 2020, Ehle reunited with Jeff Daniels in the limited series The Comey Rule which premiered on Showtime.
 Daniels and Ehle portrayed former FBI Director James Comey and his wife Patrice, respectively.
 In 2022 she also appeared in a variety of television projects including the Apple TV+ series Suspicion as Amy, the Showtime legal drama The Good Fight as Judge Ashley Burnett, and the Paramount+ western series 1923 as Sister Mary.

 Also in 2022, Ehle received positive reviews for her supporting role in the MeToo investigative drama She Said, portraying Laura Madden.
 TIME film critic Stephanie Zacharek described her as "superb" and Justin Chang writing for NPR declared her performance "quietly heartbreaking".
 She also returned to the stage as Gertrude in the Park Avenue Armory production of Hamlet in New York.
 Ehle received positive reviews as a last minute replacement for Lia Williams.

-Ehle starred as Rebecca Parker in the 2023 thriller miniseries Dead Ringers.
+Ehle starred as Rebecca Parker in the 2023 Amazon Prime thriller miniseries Dead Ringers.
 The series won a Peabody Award "for aptly packaging a bold adaptation of this twinned-body horror classic within the continued nightmarish world of women’s reproductive health care in the United States."

 In 2024, Ehle appeared in four episodes of Law & Order: Organized Crime as Meredith Bonner, the Police Chief of Westbrook, Pennsylvania, who assists Elliot Stabler (Christopher Meloni) with the search for a serial killer.

+In 2026, Ehle played Gabriella de Lioncourt, the mother of the titular character in The Vampire Lestat.

 Personal life

-Ehle was married to writer Michael Ryan from 2001to 2025.
-They have two children.
+Ehle was married to writer Michael Ryan from 2001 to 2025.
+They had two children.